worksome/company-info/README.md

 The Company Info package provides a service that wraps the public services and gives you a simple way to perform the lookups.

-Currently the package supports the public service API's of the Danish VIRK and the UK Gazette services.
+Currently the package supports the public service API's of the Danish VIRK and CVR API services and the GB Gazette service.

 ## Installation